 IMPORTANT!
 DEAR will make an inventory report request to Amazon every hour.
 The default setting is to send an email notification whenever an inventory report is requested.
 If you get an Amazon Inventory report is not found or outdated error while downloading the report, retrying the operation after a minute usually eliminates the error and leads to the successful generation of the report.

 To avoid getting spammed with Amazon notifications, you may go to Seller Central → Settings → Notification Preferences and disable Open Listings Report.

 First, you must connect DEAR to your Amazon eCommerce store.
 You must have a Seller Pro account to use this integration.

 It is possible to link several Amazon stores to a single DEAR account.
 Each linked store has an independent catalog, logs and settings.
 DEAR provides two free external integrations with the standard subscription plan; however, additional external integrations must be purchased from the My Subscription page.

 - Click + to connect a new store.

 - Follow the Before you start instructions and then fill in the fields shown.
 The Shop Representative Name will be filled in with a default value but can be edited here if required.

 - Click Connect to Amazon.

-- Repeat these steps to connect as many Amazon stores as you require.
+- Repeat these steps to connect further Amazon stores.

 Under the Setup tab, several integration settings can be customised.